rebsonoliveira/sql-server/samples/features/r-services/telco-customer-churn/SQL Server/README.md

 **Instructions**

-- Restore the database provided (telcoedw2.bak)
+- Restore the database provided (telcoedw2.bak).
+The database can be downloaded from [here](https://sqlchoice.blob.core.windows.net/sqlchoice/samples/telco-customer-churn/teloedw2.bak)
 - Run the code in TelcoChurn-Main.sql